merchise/xotl.ql/docs/source/terms.rst

        fetches objects from a remote system through REST interface.

+   QST
+   Query Syntax Tree

+       A type of `abstract syntax tree`:term:.
+It describes the syntactical structure of a `query expression`:term:.

+       Since the introduction of the `revenge module <xotl.ql.revenge>`:mod: that uses compiler techniques to reverse engineer the Python `byte-code`:term:, the term AST was being used both as inner structure and as the main structure used by `query translators <query translator>`:term:.
+To disambiguate, the QST term specifically describes the AST that `xotl.ql` produces as its output; whereas AST is a more generic term that covers all AST structures, but most of the time will refer to *intermediate* structures.

    reverse engineering
        Refers to either the (intellectual) activities, processes, and techniques to obtain the original Python source code given a